tinygwen/TinyGwens-Garden/content/index.md

 > [!tip] Consider bookmarking and sharing if you find this valuable :D
 > Ironically enough i personally use the garden all the time, even though I made it x3
 ## How do I navigate the garden?
 Some items could easily fit in more than one category.
-Use the search and nav-bar on the left to find what you're looking for, and click the dog to return here.
+Use the search and nav-bar on the left to find what you're looking for (it searches all text on the site), and click the dog to return here.
 Items are in no particular order.
 If you find something interesting, you can middle click it to open it in a new tab :)

-> [!important]- Please install [[⚗️ Customization#[uBlock Origin](https //ublockorigin.com/)|uBlock Origin]], regardless of if you use any resources listed here.
+>[!important]- Please install [[⚗️ Customization#Browser Extensions|uBlock Origin]], regardless of if you use any resources listed here.
-> uBO is more than just an adblocker.
+>uBO is more than just an adblocker.
 It's a tracker blocker, malware blocker, phisher blocker.
 It often makes sites faster and absolutely keeps you safer.
 ABP is not good enough, and is shady.
 Use uBO.
->> [!info]- uBO will break on chromium based browsers soon. **[Youtube video with more info](https://youtu.be/nmO5dvn8jN0) | Try firefox or brave [[🖥️ Hardware and Software#Web Browsers | click to jump]]**
+>> [!info]- uBO will break on chromium based browsers soon.  **[Youtube video with more info](https://youtu.be/nmO5dvn8jN0)** | Try firefox or brave [[🖥️ Hardware and Software#Web Browsers | click to jump]].**
 >> This is due to google's push for manifest v3 and its seemingly targeted approach to crippling adblock.
 If you want to use uBO, userscripts, and other extensions which rely on how manifest v2 handles extensions, please switch to firefox and harden it.
 Alternatively, brave has support for uBO and a few select other manifest v2 extensions built in.
-## Notice any typos, broken links, or out-of-date information?
+## Notice any issues, have any suggestions?
-Please open an [issue](https://github.com/tinygwen/TinyGwens-Garden/issues), or create a [pull request](https://github.com/tinygwen/TinyGwens-Garden/pulls).
+Please post a comment over in [[Discussion]] if you have any questions, comments, concerns, or suggestions about the site!
+My discord is also listed on that page if you need to contact me in private.

-You may also open an [issue](https://github.com/tinygwen/TinyGwens-Garden/issues) if you have any questions, comments, concerns, or suggestions.
+# 📓 Sign my guestbook! ⬇️